A Hybrid Jump-Diffusion Model for Coherent Optical Control of Quantum Emitters in hBN: Calibration Procedure: Multipliers, Uniqueness, and Physical Interpretation

 These multipliers encode the relative activation of each noise channel and constitute the only free parameters in the calibration.
-The calibration follows a two-stage strategy for each $T \in [5,50]$\,K: \begin{enumerate} \item Target FWHM from experiment: $\Gamma_{\mathrm{target}}(T) = 1.01 + 3.77 \times 10^{-5} T^3$\,GHz \cite{Koch2024}. \item Coarse 3D grid search over $m_\sigma, m_\lambda, m_{\sigma_J} \in [0.1,50]$. \item Fine Nelder--Mead optimization until $|\Gamma_{\mathrm{sim}} - \Gamma_{\mathrm{target}}| < \SI{50}{\mega\hertz}.$ \end{enumerate} This procedure yields a unique solution because each multiplier dominantly controls an independent observable (Figs.~S1--S2): \begin{itemize} \item $m_\sigma$: smooth Gaussian broadening, \item $m_\lambda$: damping rate of $g^{(2)}(\tau)$, \item $m_{\sigma_J}$: non-Gaussian tails and excess variance at fixed $\lambda_J$. \end{itemize} For numerical robustness at very low jump rates, we implemented jumps via an accumulating probability scheme (probability accumulates across time steps until a jump occurs, then resets).
-This is mathematically equivalent to the standard Poisson process in the long-time limit but dramatically reduces sampling noise in sparse-jump regimes, ensuring stable histogram convergence with only $\sim$\SI{10}{\nano\second} trajectories.
+The calibration follows a two stage strategy for each $T \in [5,50]$\,K: \begin{enumerate} \item Target FWHM from experiment: $\Gamma_{\mathrm{target}}(T) = 1.01 + 3.77 \times 10^{-5} T^3$\,GHz \cite{Koch2024_s}. \item Coarse 3D grid search over $m_\sigma, m_\lambda, m_{\sigma_J} \in [0.1,50]$. \item Fine Nelder-Mead optimization until $|\Gamma_{\mathrm{sim}} - \Gamma_{\mathrm{target}}| < \SI{50}{\mega\hertz}.$ \end{enumerate} This procedure yields a unique solution because each multiplier dominantly controls an independent observable (Figs.~S1-S2): \begin{itemize} \item $m_\sigma$: smooth Gaussian broadening, \item $m_\lambda$: damping rate of $g^{(2)}(\tau)$, \item $m_{\sigma_J}$: non Gaussian tails and excess variance at fixed $\lambda_J$. \end{itemize} For numerical robustness at very low jump rates, we implemented jumps via an accumulating probability scheme (probability accumulates across time steps until a jump occurs, then resets).
+This is mathematically equivalent to the standard Poisson process in the long time limit but dramatically reduces sampling noise in sparse jump regimes, ensuring stable histogram convergence with only $\sim$\SI{10}{\nano\second} trajectories.